Bit-Quill/amazon-timestream-odbc-driver/docs/markdown/support/troubleshooting-guide.md

 - In MacOS/Linux/Unix, append `log_path="~/path/to/log/file";log_level=ERROR;` to your connection string, or append `log_path` and `log_level` as keywords in the ODBC manager.
 - If you just want to change the log level, append `log_level=<desired-log-level>;` to your connection string.

+## PowerBI Desktop cannot load the Timestream ODBC driver library

+If you downloaded Power BI Desktop from the Microsoft Store, you may be unable to use the Amazon Timestream ODBC driver due to a loading issue.
+To address this, download Power BI Desktop from the [Download Center](https://www.microsoft.com/download/details.aspx?id=58494) instead of the Microsoft Store.

+## Cannot connect on Linux using user DSN

+If you have set the user DSN on Linux in `~/.odbc.ini`, but cannot connect via `isql`, try creating a system DSN in `/etc/odbc.ini` instead.
+Different flavors of Linux recognize different DSN files, and user DSNs might not be supported on some flavors.